JouleCai/geospacelab/README.md

 To collect, manage, and visualize geospace data in an easy and fast way.

 ## Features
-- User-friendly
+- User-friendly data manager.
-  - Specially designed classes "DataHub", "Dataset", and "Variable" as the core modules of the data manager.
+  - With specially designed classes "DataHub", "Dataset", and "Variable" as the core modules.
     - A "DataHub" object can be docked simultaneously with different datasets (Dataset objects).
     - A Dataset object ("dataset") responds to downloading and loading data from a sourced or user-defined database, such as Madrigal/EISCAT, CDAWeb/OMNI, WDC/indices, etc.